The Bohlin variant of the Eisenhart lift

 The Bohlin lift thus can be used to build novel conformally flat metrics of the Lorentzian signature admitting higher rank Killing tensors.
 Examples of such a kind are given in the next section.

 Concluding this section, we note that a possibility to accommodate the Bohlin transformation within the Jacobi geometrization of classical dynamics was studied in \cite{CGG}.

 {\bf 4.
 Examples}\\

 Our first example originates from the prepotential \be U(x_1,\dots,x_d)=\frac{1}{{\left(a+b_i x_i \right)}^2}, \ee where $a$ is a dimensionless constant and $b_i$ are constants having the dimension of inverse length.
-When Bohlin uplifted, it results in a metric solving the vacuum Einstein equations in the presence of a cosmological constant\footnote{As a matter of fact, (\ref{pot}) yields a metric defined on a patch of the $(d+2)$--dimensional anti de Sitter space, because $R_{ABCD}=(b_i b_i) \left(g_{AC} g_{BD}-g_{AD} g_{BC} \right)$.} \be R_{AB}-\frac 12 R g_{AB}=\Lambda g_{AB}, \nonumber \ee with $R=(d+1)(d+2)b_i b_i$ and $\Lambda=-\frac{d(d+1) b_i b_i}{2}$.
+When Bohlin uplifted, it results in a metric solving the vacuum Einstein equations in the presence of a cosmological constant\footnote{As a matter of fact, (\ref{pot}) yields a metric defined on a patch of the $(d+2)$--dimensional anti de Sitter space--time, because $R_{ABCD}=(b_i b_i) \left(g_{AC} g_{BD}-g_{AD} g_{BC} \right)$.
+Anti de Sitter and de Sitter space--times thus fit nicely into the framework.} \be R_{AB}-\frac 12 R g_{AB}=\Lambda g_{AB}, \nonumber \ee with $R=(d+1)(d+2)b_i b_i$ and $\Lambda=-\frac{d(d+1) b_i b_i}{2}$.
 In particular, the celebrated conformal mechanics \cite{AFF}, which is governed by the potential $V=\frac{g^2}{x^2}$, $g$ being a coupling constant, belongs to this class.
 As far as the metric is concerned, the constant $a$ in (\ref{pot}) can be removed by redefining $x_i$.
 The resulting line element is invariant under the extra dilatation transformation $y'^A=\sigma y^A$, where $\sigma$ is a constant.